Ablencesee123/Hidden-Miner-for-Utopia-Network/README.md

 [+] Auto-restart if the miner is closed;
 [+] Autoload;
 [+] Auto-Update;
-*dev donate 10% its mean the UTopia will min 120min for the user and 12 minutes for the dev
+*dev donate 10% its mean the Utopia will min 120min for the user and 12 minutes for the dev

 # Download
 Dowload from Github Pwnedor.exe.